Contextual Bandits with Budgeted Information Reveal: BOUNDING INFORMATION REVEAL LOSS

+\begin{remark}[Objective function of \ref{pblm: clairvoyant}] We note that if there are not enough contexts $s_t$'s with a positive $u_{s_t}^*-v^*$, then we do not use the entire budget $B$.
+We note that our objective function is suitable for the low-budget regime, i.e., when $B$ is less than or equal to the number of contexts with positive $u_{s_t}^*-v^*$.
+For larger $B$'s, one could remove $-o_t v^*$ from the objective function, and the rest of the result still holds.

+An alternative objective function in this problem is $\max_{o_t} \sum_{t=1}^T o_t u_{s_t}^*$.
+Indeed, when the budget is low, these two objectives yield the same optimal solution to the clairvoyant problem.
+However, as we will see in our online primal-dual algorithm (Algorithm~\ref{alg:primal-dual-step-constraint}), when we do not have access to the \emph{future} context arrival sequence, $v^*$ serves as a regularization term for spending the budget $B$ (by ignoring the contexts that yield negative $u_{s_t}^*-v^*$), yielding better algorithmic performance. \end{remark}

+As a direct consequence of Remark~\ref{remark:objective}, we assume that the budget is not too large when compared with the horizon length $T$: \begin{assumption} We assume that $B=\mathcal{O}(\sqrt{T})$. \end{assumption}

-In \eqref{pblm: clairvoyant}, the optimal strategy for the revealer depends on the entire context arrival sequence, including the future arrivals $\{s_{t+1}, ..., s_T\}$.
-While no algorithm in practice can achieve this performance, \eqref{pblm: clairvoyant} has two critical advantages.
-First, it provides an \emph{upper bound} for the optimal solution to the oracle problem: the oracle problem can be viewed as \eqref{pblm: clairvoyant} with the additional constraint that the context sequence is observed up to time $t$, $\{s_1, ..., s_t\}$.
-Second, it naturally provides insight into how to incorporate online primal-dual mechanisms.
+In \eqref{pblm: clairvoyant}, the optimal strategy of the revealer depends on the entire \emph{realized} context arrival sequence, including the future arrivals $\{s_{t+1}, ..., s_T\}$.
+While no algorithm in practice can achieve this performance, \eqref{pblm: clairvoyant} has two critical advantages: 1) it provides an \emph{upper bound} for the optimal solution to the oracle problem: the oracle problem can be viewed as \eqref{pblm: clairvoyant} with the additional constraint that the context sequence is observed up to time $t$, $\{s_1, ..., s_t\}$; 2) it naturally provides insight into how to incorporate online primal-dual mechanisms.

-\paragraph{Auxiliary Problem} The \emph{auxiliary problem} is an \emph{online} version of \eqref{pblm: clairvoyant}, where the contexts arrive sequentially, and the context reveal decisions should be made to hedge against the adversarial context arrival sequence in the future.
+\textbf{Auxiliary Problem}$\;\;$ The \emph{auxiliary problem} is an \emph{online} version of \eqref{pblm: clairvoyant}, where the contexts arrive sequentially, and the decision of the revealer should be made to hedge against the adversarial context arrival sequence in the future.
 In the auxiliary problem, both agents know $\theta_*$, and neither has access to the future context arrival sequence (which might as well be \emph{adversarial}).
-We develop an \emph{online primal-dual} algorithm (Alg~\ref{alg:primal-dual-step-constraint}) to provide a feasible solution for the revealer in the auxiliary problem.
+We develop an \emph{online primal-dual} algorithm (Algorithm~\ref{alg:primal-dual-step-constraint}) to provide a feasible solution for the revealer in the auxiliary problem.
 We rigorously analyze it using the \emph{competitive ratio analysis}.